Niclokt/pgfm-batch2/L11/L11_notes/L11_notes.md

 - Local Storage - Removing items

 - Local Storage - JSON

   - Often used when data are sent through an API
-  - based on JS syntax
+  - based on JS syntax, but NOT a js object
-  -
+  - Key MUST be placed in double quotes ("")

+- JSON as a long string (object??)

 ## 04 --